 We are specialists in expanding the availability of high-quality hyperbaric oxygen therapy.
 We offer an adjuvant, safe and painless treatment that enhances the effect of conventional therapies, accelerates rehabilitation times, promotes wound healing, and reduces pain.

-Our social service team promotes the health and well-being of individuals by helping them to become more self-sufficient; strengthening family relationships; and restoring individuals, families, groups, or communities to successful social functioning.
+Our social services team promotes the health and well-being of individuals by helping them to become more self-sufficient; strengthening family relationships; and restoring individuals, families, groups, or communities to successful social functioning.

 Hematology-oncology refers to the combined medical practice of hematology (the study of the blood’s physiology) and oncology (the study of cancer).
 This type of medicine diagnoses and treats cancerous blood disorders and cancers and manages symptoms of these diseases and resultant tumors (if present).